ThinkAlexandria/css-in-elm/README.md

 # This is a Fork
-This is a fork of [elm-css](https://github.com/rtfeldman/elm-css).
+This is a fork of [css-in-elm](https://github.com/rtfeldman/css-in-elm).
 Elm-css is abandoning support for generating CSS files and moving to locally scoped CSS rules.
 The original author believes the new locally scoped design is the One True Way and will be devoting his energy to the new design.
-This fork is ensure that the 11.x branch (the last version before the design change) of elm-css will be ported to future versions of Elm.
+This fork is ensure that the 11.x branch (the last version before the design change) of css-in-elm will be ported to future versions of Elm.
 This fork is commited to maintaining the old stylesheet generating design forward into future versions of Elm.